Best Equipment Financing in February 2025

 Frequently asked questions

 An equipment loan is designed to help you purchase or repair machinery and equipment for your business.
-Additionally, you can use other types of small business loans to finance equipment.
+In addition, you can use other types of small business loans to finance equipment.

 No, leasing means you’re renting the equipment.
-With equipment financing, you are borrowing money to buy the equipment outright instead.
+With equipment financing, you’re borrowing money to buy the equipment outright instead.

 Yes, some equipment lenders only require six months in business to qualify for equipment financing — and some don’t have any time-in-business requirements.
 This allows startups to finance any necessary equipment within their first year of business.